hugobiais/call-gigi/README.md

 Those are vague ideas of what I'd like to improve in the future.

+- Would be nice to have a CLI to automatically add the Retell Agent to your Retell account using their SDK. (didn't do it because lack of time)
 - Finish the `outbound call` feature
 - security improvements
 - better recommendation algorithm (and embeddings)